ObieSource/obiesource.github.io/README.md

      > This is a shorthand for `git switch --create new-member`, which itself is a shorthand for running `git branch new-member` and then `git switch new-member`.

      That command creates a new branch called `new-member` and switches to it.
-To learn more about git, come to one of our git/GitHub workshops!

      > **Troubleshooting**: If you have an old version of `git` (like Clyde does), you might get an error message that `'switch' is not a git command`.
 In that case, run `git checkout -b new-member`.